 Officer Ross Bartlett

-This is the story of Alex, age 4, and Maliki, age 5, who were killed when the car they were riding in was hit head on by a distracted driver.
-Their mother, Nina Todd, sat pinned in the front seat as she watched her children die.
-This tragedy was completely preventable if the teen driver had been paying attention to her driving and not texting just before impact.
+This is the story of Alex, age 4, and Maliki, age 5, who tragically lost their lives when the car they were riding in was struck head-on by a distracted driver.
+Their mother, Nina Todd, was pinned in the front seat, helplessly watching her children die.
+This heartbreaking incident highlights the dangers of distracted driving, which is oft

 Officer Ross Bartlett